 You may not have known that some groups feel it is a bad idea to use

 joist hangers for say a 2x6 located on the bottom 6" of a 2x12 beam.
 The

 theory is that the 2x12 just can not take the load and will split

-This despite no rash of reports of 2x12 beam breaking apart and deck
+This is despite no rash of reports of 2x12 beams breaking apart and deck

 platforms crashing to the ground.
 The 2015 IRC code proposal to prevent